 Best Time : Throughout the year

 Mandalpatti is a hilltop which is part of the Pushpagiri forest reserve in Coorg and is located at a height of 4050 feet.
-It is a perfect weekend getaway, just 283 kilometres from Bangalore, when the city is drenched in rainwater.
+It is a perfect place to visit near Bangalore in monsoons and is just 283 kilometres from the city.
 You can hop in your car and have a short road trip to this beautiful hilltop.
 While here, you can indulge in bird watching and gaze at the Pushpagiri mountain range from the Mandalpatti View Point.
 You can trek up to the hilltop or simply take a jeep and enjoy the natural beauty of Mandalpatti.
-The mist covered hilltop and the unexploited surrounding are truly a worthwhile experience.
+The mist covered hilltop and the unexploited surrounding are truly worthwhile experience.

 254 kms from Bangalore